Japanese Satsuma Vase Value Guide

 The typical price range for Japanese Satsuma Vase is $100 - $120 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The complexity and artistic quality of the hand-painted narrative scenes, particularly the warrior motif.
+• The complexity and artistic quality of the hand-painted warrior and mythological scenes.

 How to Identify Japanese Satsuma Vase?